emclaughlin2/sPHENIX-calorimeter-monitoring/README.md

 Key design features:

-- **Composite primary keys** using **offline tower ID** and **timestamp**
+- **Composite primary keys** using **offline tower ID** and **timestamp** for ease in integration with offline data production pipeline
-- Time-series–friendly schema optimized for aggregation and joins
+- Time-series–friendly schema optimized for near-time monitoring
 - Clear separation between raw telemetry and derived calibration products
+- Static tables of tower-sector and nominal tower value information for easy aggregation and time-series analysis in monitoring dashboards

 This data model enables:

+-  Easy aggregation and near real-time monitoring for immediate alerts of trend changes
 - Efficient tower-level queries during reconstruction
-- Time-dependent corrections (e.g., temperature-driven gain drift)
-- Cross-run and cross-period trend analysis
+- Time-dependent corrections (e.g., temperature-driven gain drift) for cross-run and cross-time period trend analysis and combination

-**Skills Highlighted:** Data modeling, relational schema design, time-series optimization, key management, ETL-to-DB mapping.
+---

 ### Core Software Integration

 The database-backed detector state is fully integrated into the sPHENIX reconstruction and calibration stack via the `odbc++` interface.

-- End-to-end ETL → PostgreSQL → reconstruction workflow
+- PostgreSQL → reconstruction workflow
   implemented in [sPHENIX coresoftware PR #2552](https://github.com/sPHENIX-Collaboration/coresoftware/pull/2552)

-**Skills Highlighted:** API integration, pipeline-to-application interfacing, cross-system data flow.

 ---